plonerma/growing-review/src/intro.md

 # Reviewed Literature

-The following sections give short summaries of each of the papers which were deemed relevant.
+The following sections give short summaries of each of the publications which we deemed relevant.